Sparshini/portfolio/README.md

 3. Defined a function for book recommendation based on similarity scores

 ### Work Experience
-As a Project Planning and Control professional having 10+ years of experience in construction industry with reputed builders in Bangalore, India.
+As a Project Planning and Control professional, have 10+ years of experience in construction industry with reputed builders in Bangalore, India.
 Managed Residential & commercial projects at various levels of construction.
-Prepared and published the Project reports and dashboards periodically for management review
+Prepared and published the Project reports and dashboards periodically for management review.

 Actively took part in organization initiatives such as Six sigma, Gemba Kaizen.
-As a core team member for ERP implementation (SAP) successfully completed green field Implementation and retrofit project.
+As a core team member for ERP implementation (SAP) successfully completed green field implementation and retrofit project.

+Mapped Business processes for various departments in the organization.

-Actively took part in organization Internal audits as Internal auditor as well as auditee Mapped Business processes for various departments in the organization Also imparted SAP end user trainings and Excel trainings to the employees in the organization
+Actively took part in organization Internal audits as Internal auditor as well as auditee.

+Also imparted SAP end user trainings and Excel trainings to the employees in the organization

 #### May’15 -Mar’18
 ##### Sr. Manager Project Management at Reddy Structures Pvt.Ltd., Bangalore, India
 #### Sep’13 -May’15